Gear Reviews & Buying Guides · · 10 min read

-Quick heads-up: Some of the links below are affiliate links.
-If you end up grabbing a pair, it helps support Sonic Odyssey—at no extra cost to you.
+Affiliate note: Some of the links below are affiliate links.
+If you pick up a pair, it helps support Sonic Odyssey at no extra cost to you.

 Personal note: